om907/The-Lane-Emden-Chandrasekhar-Equation/README.md

 # The Lane Emden Equation
 The Lane Emden Equation was found in 1869 by astrophysicists Jonathan Homer Lane [1] and Robert Emden [2].
 The theory of polytropic stellar structure was subsequently placed on a rigorous theoretical foundation by Subrahmanyan Chandrasekhar [3] in his 1939 monograph _An Introduction to the Study of Stellar Structure_.
 It has enormous applications in field of astrophysics.
-It is essentially a mixture of various equations combined to give a single equation whose solutions help us derive all important parameters involved to understand the dynamics of a star.
+The Lane–Emden equation is obtained by combining Poisson's equation for gravity, the equation of hydrostatic equilibrium, and a polytropic equation of state.
+Its solutions provide simple models of self-gravitating gaseous spheres and form one of the foundations of stellar structure theory.
 To understand this needs elementary knowledge and bit of numerical solving of differential equations.
 I use Mathematica to solve this equation.
 My aim is to understand this equation.

 For a non-physics student, reading this README page will help in following manner-
 1. How do we create a model by cumulating many "very basic ideas" in physics.
 We must start from something right?
-2. Develop a kind of smartness which is to combine many equations into one simple equation.
+2. Learn how several fundamental physical laws can be combined to construct a mathematical model of a star.
 3. Techniques to solving non-linear differential equations numerically.
 4. This concept is considered basic in all astrophysics courses.